Creating Tetrahedron Mesh Structure In ANSYS® Meshing(Illustrated Expression)

-In general, if you decrease the size of the mesh elements in ANSYS Meshing or general meshing in Finite Element Methods, the accuracy of analyses will increase.
-But there is a limit of that accuracy after a decrement of the mesh size.
-You can find out this limit by defining your element size in ANSYS.
-So you can learn how to define our element size in ANSYS Meshing here.
+In general, if you decrease the size of the mesh elements in ANSYS® Meshing or general meshing in Finite Element Methods, the accuracy of analyses will increase.
+But there is a limit to that accuracy after a decrement of the mesh size.
+You can find out this limit by defining your element size in ANSYS®.
+So you can learn how to define our element size in ANSYS® Meshing here.

-You can actually define mesh size of bodies or faces in an assembly separately in ANSYS.
-It gives a great advantage to adjust your mesh density at required parts, and unrequired parts.
+You can actually define the mesh size of bodies or faces in an assembly separately in ANSYS®.
+It gives a great advantage to adjust your mesh density at required parts and unrequired parts.

-To adjust the size of mesh structure in a feature in ANSYS, right click on ‘Mesh’ as shown by red arrow above then hover your mouse on ‘Insert’ tab, and select the ‘Sizing’ option as in red box.
+To adjust the size of mesh structure in a feature in ANSYS®, right-click on ‘Mesh’ as shown by the red arrow above then hover your mouse on the ‘Insert’ tab, and select the ‘Sizing’ option as in the red box.

-After selecting ‘Sizing’ option, select your geometry such as a body or face from red box region, then click on ‘Geometry’ tab once, then click ‘Apply’ to select body.
+After selecting the ‘Sizing’ option, select your geometry such as a body or face from the red box region, then click on the ‘Geometry’ tab once, then click ‘Apply’ to select body.

-You can enter the size of a mesh element that will be created on your selected features in ANSYS as shown by blue arrow.
-Select one of the options in blue box as ‘Soft’ or ‘Hard’ which is transition option for your mesh structure.
-If you select hard, transition between dimensions of your mesh structures will be sudden.
-Soft is the moderate selection to obtain less accurate mesh structures.
+You can enter the size of a mesh element that will be created on your selected features in ANSYS® as shown by the blue arrow.
+Select one of the options in the blue box as ‘Soft’ or ‘Hard’ which is a transition option for your mesh structure.
+If you select hard, the transition between dimensions of your mesh structures will be sudden.
+Soft is a moderate selection to obtain less accurate mesh structures.

-If you finish the sizing of your mesh, right click on ‘Mesh’ then click on ‘Update’ as shown by blue arrow above in ANSYS.
+If you finish the sizing of your mesh, right-click on ‘Mesh’ then click on ‘Update’ as shown by the blue arrow above in ANSYS®.

 Do not forget to leave your comments and questions below about the defining element size in ANSYS® Meshing.